lpalova/lpalova.github.io/about.md

 Python, or
 [SQL](https://prod-cert-bucket.s3.amazonaws.com/downloads/887f1902d7c941cda709f846f642f8e8/Statement.pdf).

-I am open to new opportunities in teaching, data analysis, or research.
+I am open to new opportunities in data analysis, research, or teaching.
 I am an independent thinker, quick learner, continuously learning new skills at meetups and conferences.
-Areas of my interests include education, technology and research, green energy, and more.
+Areas of my interests include technology and research, education, energy and more.

 ### Contact me